- 1What Is a Bruise?

 Introduction:

-Have you ever experienced a hit or a blow on the chest?
-If so, you might know how painful it is, right?
+Individuals who have experienced a strike or a blow to the chest may realize how unpleasant it is.
 The hit or the blow suddenly transforms the skin color and causes symptoms such as pain, which might indicate a skin bruise.
 A skin bruise is not a serious condition that needs medical intervention.
-It mostly heals by itself without getting treated or by conservative treatments.
+It mostly heals by itself without being treated or through conservative treatments.
 However, it can sometimes be associated with internal problems such as a rib fracture, called a broken rib, that requires medical support.
 Read further to know the causes, symptoms, and treatment options for a bruised rib.

 A bruise is nothing but a hematoma (collection of blood under the skin) that occurs from damage to small blood vessels.
 The only difference between a bruise and a hematoma is that large blood vessels are involved in the latter.
 A bruise is a red area noticed on the skin when a person gets hit with something.
 It results when the small blood vessels or capillaries in a particular area are damaged, thereby bleeding into the surrounding tissues under the skin.
 A bruise is also called a contusion.